This is summer, indeed!

-A bouquet with all shades of salmon, orange and pink "captured" in a circle of Panicum grasses.
-For a round frame, Chaenomeles branches, on which beautiful thick buds are sprouting, were tied together.
-Between these are inserted the flowers: Campanula, Limonium, Tagetes, dill, Ranunculus 'Butterfly' and the spray rose 'Femke'.
+A bouquet with all shades of salmon, orange and pink ‘captured’ in a circle of Panicum grasses.
+For a round frame, Chaenomeles branches, with beautiful thick flower buds sprouting, are tied together.
+The flowers are inserted in between: Campanula, Limonium, Tagetes, dill, Ranunculus ‘Butterfly’ and the spray rose ‘Femke’.

 New classic

-A classic drop shape is executed in cheerful colors, with the green reduced.
-The wearing style is relaxed and casual.
-The hanging Kalanchoe flowers add dimension and movement to the bouquet.
-Flowers used; hyacinths, Clematis Amazing Kansas, lisianthus, Ranunculus, Primula, Phalaenopsis, Limonium and Gloriosa.
+A classic teardrop shape is executed in cheerful colors, with the green being reduced.
+The wearing style is relaxed and nonchalant.
+The hanging Kalanchoe flowers give the bouquet extra dimension and movement.
+Flowers used: hyacinths, Clematis Amazing Kansas, lisianthus, Ranunculus, Primula, Phalaenopsis, Limonium and Gloriosa.

 Roots

-A dried root system of an old rosemary bush was used upside down as a frame for this natural-looking bouquet in shades of pink, white and green.
-All the flowers and grasses have been given their own place and thus stand out beautifully.
-Materials used: Tulipa, Panicum virgatum fresh and dried, Lunaria annua, Scabiosa BonBon Scoop 'French Vanilla', Alstroemeria florinca 'White Pearls', Ranunculus 'Pon Pon Malva', Ranunculus 'Charm Pink', Agapanthus 'Glacier', cherry blossom, Anethum graveolens, Chasmanthium latifolium.
+A dried root system of an old rosemary bush is used upside down as a frame for this natural-looking bouquet in pink, white and green tones.
+All flowers and grasses have been given their own place and thus come into their own.
+Materials used: Tulipa, Panicum virgatum fresh and dried, Lunaria annua, Scabiosa BonBon Scoop 'French Vanilla', Alstroemeria florinca 'White Pearls', Ranunculus 'Pon Pon Malva', Ranunculus 'Charm Pink', Agapanthus 'Gletsjer', cherry blossom, Anethum graveolens, Chasmanthium latifolium.

 Naturally fused

-Over an open organic form made of black pokes (1.4 mm) is woven a basket form of Clematis tendrils.
-Attaching elder branches to this will keep this basic form standing by itself.
-Next, Clematis Amazing Tokyo flowers are attached in a natural growth form over the braided Clematis tendrils, moving with the movement of the object.
-The stems of the tulips and Ranunculus were inserted through the frame directly into the water.
-All flower species have their own height so that natural groups are created, giving the whole object a very natural look.
+A basket shape is woven from Clematis vines over an open organic form made of black spokes (1.4 mm).
+By attaching elder branches to this, the basic shape stands on its own.
+Subsequently, Clematis Amazing Tokyo flowers are attached in a natural growth form over the woven Clematis vines, following the movement of the object.
+The stems of the tulips and Ranunculus are inserted directly into the water through the frame.
+All flower varieties have their own height, creating natural groupings, which makes the whole look very natural.

 Freestanding